Learn how you can find a competitive term deposit rate for your funds.

 1 Year Term Deposits

 Remember, when it comes to putting your money into longer term deposits, make sure you absolutely won’t need it, since funds cannot be taken with incurring a penalty.
-Because one year is an extended period not to have access to your money, all the best term deposits listed have a $1,000 minimum, with the exception of Heritage.
+Because one year is an extended period not to have access to your money, most term deposits will have a deposit minimum.

 - UBank – Offering a rate of 3.81% p.a., there are no ongoing or establishment fees, the standard UBank fees will apply should you need to access your money early.

 - Bankwest – This term deposit has an annual rate of 3.70% p.a..
-This bank also consistently has some of the better rates.
 If there is an early withdrawal from the account, there will be an applied interest adjustment.

-- Citibank – Citibank is the only bank on the list offering a linked account pays out on a minimum deposit of $0.
+- Citibank – Citibank is the only bank on the list offering a linked account with a minimum deposit of $0.
 The account is perfect for people not needing early access to their money because of their standard penalty of 40%.

-- RaboDirect – This account requires a minimum of $1,000 has a payout rate of $1,000.
+- RaboDirect – This account requires a minimum of $1,000 has a rate of 3.65% p.a..
 Although the annual payout rate is competitive, if you opt for monthly, quarterly, or semi-annual payouts, be prepared for the interest rates to drop a little.

 3 Year Term Deposits